 Procedure for reporting case to the appropriate authority

 The NCPCR has stated that a medico-legal certificate made to the police is sufficient to comply with the reporting requirements under the POCSO Act (44).
 The doctor is not required to file an FIR—the POCSO Rules explicitly place the responsibility for filing an FIR on the police officer who receives the information reported under the mandatory reporting requirement (40: Rule 4(2)(a)).
+As the Supreme Court stated in Parmanand Katara:

+Whenever any medico-legal case attends the hospital, the medical officer on duty should inform the Duty Constable, name, age, sex of the patient and place and time of occurrence of the incident, and should start the required treatment of the patient.
+It will be the duty of the Constable on duty to inform the concerned Police Station or higher police functionaries for further action (42).

+Given that an adolescent girl may be considered a “child in need of care and protection” under the JJ Act, there is an outstanding question of who can act as a guardian and whether the permission of the Child Welfare Committee is required before carrying out an abortion.
+This is addressed in the section below.

 Guardian competent to consent on adolescent’s behalf